 Restaurant, Coffee Shop & Bar

-Our main restaurant is now open!
 Enjoy relaxed dining in our main restaurant, offering healthy, hearty and nourishing dishes served over breakfast, brunch and lunch in the natural surrounds of Ilkley Moor, Yorkshire.
-If you prefer alfresco dining, our terrace is also open, serving our delicious menu that includes coffees, teas and wonderful, locally-baked goods – all against the stunning backdrop of the iconic Cow & Calf Rocks .
+You can still enjoy coffee, teas and a selection of wonderful, locally-baked goods – all against the stunning backdrop of the iconic Cow & Calf Rocks .

 Download our Menus